portsoc/hangman-in-branches/README.md

 ## Todo

+That's it.
+We are done with our predefined tasks.
+We have [one more branch](https://github.com/portsoc/hangman-in-branches/tree/12) where we will replace our canvas with an SVG but our application will remain pretty much the same.

 - [x] We still have not satisfied one of the core requirements of displaying how many moves it took to win as a score.

 - [x] The server is only capable of handling one game at a time.
 We need to add a mechanism to handle multiple games simultaneously.
 This could be a nice additional feature (as suggested in [the coursework specification](https://docs.google.com/document/d/1cF3u2ldutHaBAzFOEsnVwfKrnPTylOrn-hAGFSDWca8/edit)).